cjumel/dotfiles/README.md

 operating system.

 During the `make` command, if some files exist where Stow want to create symbolic links, Stow will fail.
-In that case, you can either remove or rename the conflicting files and run `stow .` again within this repository, or run `stow --adopt .` to adopt the conflicting files.
+In that case, you can either remove or rename the conflicting files and run `stow --no-folding .` again within this repository, or directly run this command with the `--adopt` flag to adopt the conflicting files.

 The `make` command can be re-used safely to update the symbolink links, for instance when a new configuration file is added.